 The Rainbow Falls are found in Jones Gap State Park.
 The elevation gain on this hike is 1,000 feet for one and a half miles.
 It’s no joke, but enjoyable nonetheless.
-It’s an easy day trip from Greenville, about a 45-minute drive.
+It’s an easy day trip from Greenville, at just a about a 45-minute drive.
 Sparkling water plummets powerfully into a beautiful pool below over rocky steps 100 feet high.

 In the lower portion of the mist radiating from the rushing falls of Cox Camp Creek, you can often spot a stunning rainbow when hit by the sunlight.
 It’s a magical moment to experience, and a picturesque place for perfect photos.
 Enjoy a refreshing dip in the pools of cool water below or pack a picnic to soak up the sights.

 The best way to access the Laurel Fork Falls is by boat over the lovely Lake Jocassee.
 Make your way into the moon-shaped grotto behind the towering rocks for an unforgettable vista of the falls.